-- A veteran is a person who: - ✓ had at least 180 days of regular active duties and was honorably discharged or released; or - ✓ had at least 90 days of active duty service, of which at least one (1) day of service was in a war conflict and was honorably discharged or released, or - ✓ served in a war conflict and was awarded a Purple Heart or became disabled, regardless of completion of days of active duty. - The veteran status extends to spouses, widows, widowers and parents of the military killed during a time of war. - Applicants claiming a veteran's preference must provide a copy military service record, proof of service, or the discharge documents (Form DD214) of the veteran for whom the preference is claimed.
+- A veteran is a person who: - ✓ had at least 180 days of regular active duties and was honorably discharged or released; or - ✓ had at least 90 days of active duty service, of which at least one (1) day of service was in a war conflict and was honorably discharged or released, or

+- ✓ served in a war conflict and was awarded a Purple Heart or became disabled, regardless of completion of days of active duty. - The veteran status extends to spouses, widows, widowers and parents of the military killed during a time of war. - Applicants claiming a veteran's preference must provide a copy military service record, proof of service, or the discharge documents (Form DD214) of the veteran for whom the preference is claimed. - c.
+PHCD provides preference over new admissions to disabled applicants requiring wheelchair accessible units or Uniform Federal Accessibility Standards (UFAS) units, as long as the transferee requirements are met, as indicated in Section F(1) above.

 Applicants failing to provide verification of local preference at initial eligibility screening will not be eligible for the local preference and will be restored to the general waiting list for selection in accordance to the movement on the waiting list.
-Applicants determined ineligible for the requested local preference will be notified of their ineligibility and shall be provided an opportunity for an informal review if requested within thirty (30) days of the written notice.
+Applicants determined ineligible for the requested local preference will be notified of their ineligibility and shall be provided an opportunity for an informal review if requested within 30 days of the written notice.